pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 After you push these three downloaded images to your private Docker registry, you are ready to begin deploying Pega Platform to a support Kubernetes environment.
 Use the runbook in this Github directory for your deployment.

-11. For Pega Infinity 8.6 and later, you can follow the below steps to configure `backingservices` and pull `platform-services/search-n-reporting-service:<version>`, to configure Search and reporting service feature as an alternate search solution to `platform/search`.

-12. To download your preferred version of the `search-n-reporting-service` image to your local system, specify the version tag when you enter:
+11. To download your preferred version of the `search-n-reporting-service` image to your local system, specify the version tag when you enter:

 ```bash
 $ docker pull pega-docker.downloads.pega.com/platform-services/search-n-reporting-service:1.9.0-4